davekeogh/epubmangler/README.md

 # epubmangler

-Tools to modify the metadata of EPUB files
+Tools to read and modify the metadata of EPUB files.

-Documentation TBA.
-See `example/rename_epubs.py` and `gtk/edit.py` for now.
+Documentation to be written.
+See the minimal example below and others in the `example` directory.

 Requires: Python 3.8